willem-vanheemstrasystems/byebyebike/README.md

 Based on 'Getting started with Selenium + NodeJS' at https://help.crossbrowsertesting.com/selenium-testing/getting-started/javascript/

 Based on 'Selenium WebDriver: Learn to automate a browser with WebDriver and JavaScript' at https://umaar.com/dev-tips/124-webdriver-js/

+## Sending Keys

+Based on 'Sending Keys in Selenium in NodeJS' at http://www.softpost.org/selenium-with-node-js/sending-keys-in-selenium-in-node-js/